COVID-19 (CORONAVIRUS) INFORMATION

 Isolation and Quarantine Guidelines

-Isolation and quarantine guidelines have been updated recently by the CDC and the St. Louis County Department of Health.
+Isolation and quarantine guidelines have been updated by the CDC and the St. Louis County Department of Health.
 Please see the details in the links below, particularly how to calculate your quarantine time.

 Isolation Guidelines – You must isolate if you test positive for COVID-19